Care & Advice for Your Chickens

 A young pullet should have smoothly scaled legs, with no crooked toes or visible injuries to the foot pad.
 She should be healthy and alert rather then hunched and isolated.

-We can clip the primary flight feathers on one wing of the pullets we sell, this is essential in the first couple of months, just while she learns where home is, and prevents her from straying into the neighbour’s vegetable garden.
-We clip one side only so that she can’t take off, and suggest that you check the feather growth every couple of weeks and re-trim if necessary.
+We can clip the primary flight feathers on the left wing of the pullets we sell, this is essential in the first couple of months, just while she learns where home is, and prevents her from straying into the neighbour’s vegetable garden.
+We clip the left side only, as she is heavier on that side, and so that she can’t take off.
+We suggest that you check the feather growth every couple of weeks and re-trim if necessary.

 Once they’ve settled in, you shouldn’t need to trim them again.